nearform/titus/README.md

 This repository includes a sample application showcasing the features availabe in Titus and third party libraries.
 The running application can be found [here](https://nearform.github.io/titus).

+### Auth configuration

+In order to connect with Auth0 or any other OIDC provider few environment variables need to be defined.

+Titus Kitchen Sink is also able to use the standard OIDC to connect to Auth0 or other OIDC compliant providers.
+Use the following variables instead of the above mentioned:
+- REACT_APP_OIDC_AUTHORITY
+- REACT_APP_OIDC_CLIENT_ID

+For the frontend Auth0 configuration:
+- REACT_APP_AUTH0_DOMAIN
+- REACT_APP_AUTH0_CLIENT_ID
+- REACT_APP_AUTH0_AUDIENCE

+For the backend Auth0 configuration:
+- AUTH0_DOMAIN
+- AUTH0_CLIENT_ID
+- AUTH0_CLIENT_SECRET
+- AUTH0_AUDIENCE

+Bear in mind that AUTH0_AUDIENCE is optional.

 ### Convenience Scripts

 Some commands have been added to the root package for convenience.